 - The animal must not pose any risk or cause unnecessary inconvenience to other passengers or airline staff

-- The ESA cannot be given a seat and must occupy only the designated space provided within the aircraft
+- The animal must occupy only the designated space provided within the aircraft

 - The pet cannot block or restrict access to an emergency exit or aisle

-- Service animals or ESA are, with proper proof of identification allowed within the cabin without a pet carrier
+- Service animals are, with proper proof of identification, allowed within the cabin without a pet carrier.

-- If all pre-requisites are met, the service animal or ESA may travel without travel fee or any other additional charges
+- If all prerequisites are met, the service animal may travel without travel fee or any other additional charges

 - Animals which may pose a threat to public, passenger, or personnel safety are not admissible on board the aircraft.
 These animals include reptiles such as snakes, spiders, or rodents of any category.